Ghini/ghini.web/README.md

 If npm gets confused, `rm -fr ./node_modules/` and try again.

-database connection
+Database Connection
 ===================

-ghini.web expects your data to be in a PostgreSQL database, and to match the model defined in ghini.desktop 1.0.
-Have a look at the `config.js` file.
-Make sure the `database_url` matches a data connection on your host.
+ghini.web expects your data to be in a spatial database (initially we only support PostgreSQL+PostGIS) and to match the model defined in ghini.desktop 1.1, with the addition of geographic information.
+The geographic information is not unhandled by the desktop application.
+At a later stage support will be added for SpatiaLite, and possibly other spatial databases.

+Have a look at the `config.js` file and make sure the `database_url` matches a data connection on your host.

 For example, `'postgresql://bscratch:btest52@localhost/bscratch'` means that you have created a `bscratch` role with password `btest52`, owner of the